pharmpy/pharmpy/docs/NONMEM.rst

 Some rules for the IGNORE/ACCEPT option in $DATA:

-- Cannot IGNORE on a dropped column
+- It is possible to IGNORE on a dropped column
 - IGNORE is done before the error check, i.e. columns with text can be ignored
-- Text IGNORE (i.e. .EQ. and .NE.) can only contain letter + alphanum/underscore or a real number (no special fortran format), + or - (meaning 0)
+- Text IGNORE (i.e. .EQ. and .NE.) can contain letter + alphanum/underscore or a real number (no special fortran format), + or - (meaning 0), no digit at start, no ., = has to be enclosed in ' or ".
+Other special characters are ok with or w/o "'.
 - With others .EQN, .GE. etc can only use numbers
+- A text/number to IGNORE can be enclosed in ' or ".
-- A value for comparison can maximum have 12 characters (not counting spaces at start or end)
+- A value for comparison can maximum have 12 characters (not counting spaces or '," at start or end)
+- IGNORE is performed before translating TIME and DATE

 Format of phi files